 Vickie made one-off appearances with WWE in 2016 and 2018.
 In late 2019, she signed on with All Elite Wrestling, and appeared as a guest commentator for an AEW Dark match in December 2019.
 At Fight For the Fallen 2020 she revealed herself as the new manager for former Women's Champion Nyla Rose.

-As per usual, That Other Wiki provides full details of her life and career.
 On a September 2020 appearance on The Lone Star Plate Podcast Vickie Guerrero shares many details of her journey and what's important to her.

 It is my pleasure to introduce to you: Tropes associated with Vickie Guerrero!